Research overview:

 International relations and distance.

-This project uses psychological distance, a concept developed in psychology and sociology, to critically investigate the microfoundations of international relations.
+This project uses psychological distance, a concept developed in psychology and sociology, to critically investigate the microfoundations of international relations, with a focus on “distant” international problems such as nuclear war, superintelligent AI, and climate change.
 Psychological distance redefines "distance" as subjective and multidimensional--we experience entities as temporally, physically, socially, and hypothetically distant.
 This differs from the linear, measurable conception used in international relations research.
 Supported by an EISA exploratory symposium, the project aims to introduce international relations to a psychological distance approach and sketch its value in explaining humanitarianism, nuclear weapons, climate change, migration, and technology.
 With Simon Frankel Pratt, Alena Drieschova, Benjamin Tallis, and Markus Kornprobst.

 Recent policy and public-facing publications: